nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

             undesirable behavior.
     :param ~digitalio.DigitalInOut csn: The digital output pin that is connected to the nRF24L01's CSN (Chip Select Not) pin.
 This is required.
-    :param ~digitalio.DigitalInOut ce: The digital output pin that is connected to the nRF24L01's CE (Chip Enable) pin.
+    :param ~digitalio.DigitalInOut ce_pin: The digital output pin that is connected to the nRF24L01's CE (Chip Enable) pin.
 This is required.
     :param int spi_frequency: Specify which SPI frequency (in Hz) to use on the SPI bus.
 This parameter only applies to the instantiated object and is made persistent via